 Just like I preach about human food, the same goes for dog food.
 By reading the labels, you will find that most dog treats on the market contain dyes and chemicals, which are KNOWN toxins and have caused tumors in clinical trials.

 Another thing I’ve learned about is diarrhea.
 If your dog has diarrhea, more than likely he or she is not getting enough bone in their diet.

 If your dog does not already eat a raw diet and you would like to start, please read this article before switching.
 There is some important information you must know before starting a raw diet.
 Your current veterinarian may not know too much about feeding a raw diet in the same way that most human general practitioners do not teach much about the truth of proper nutrition to prevent disease in humans – they are heavily educated in treating disease with pharmaceuticals.
 You are more than welcome to bring it up at your next vet visit, but be forewarned that they may not be all too thrilled to assist you in this new adventure.
 And then again, they just might be.

 If you would like to start caring for your dog naturally, I highly suggest finding a holistic vet in your area.
 If you are in our area, I highly recommend Dr. Segrera in Metairie, LA.
 It’s an hour drive to her office from our house, but it’s not like we go to the vet often.
-We’ve only been twice, and we are due for another visit soon.
+It’s worth the drive for us.